kubedb/docs/docs/concepts/catalog/mongodb.md

 `spec.deprecated` is an optional field that specifies whether the docker images specified here is supported by the current KubeDB operator.
 For example, we have modified `kubedb/mongo:3.6` docker image to support MongoDB clustering and re-tagged as `kubedb/mongo:3.6-v1`.
 So, we have marked `kubedb/mongo:3.6` as deprecated for KubeDB `0.9.0-rc.0`.

 The default value of this field is `false`.
-If `spec.depcrecated` is set to `true`, KubeDB operator will skip processing this CRD object and will add a event to the CRD object specifying that the DB version is deprecated.
+If `spec.deprecated` is set to `true`, KubeDB operator will skip processing this CRD object and will add a event to the CRD object specifying that the DB version is deprecated.

 ### spec.db.image